sdasgup3/PLDI19-ArtifactEvaluation/README.md

 We symbolically execute the un-optimized popcount program and stoke-optimized program individually and compares their return values (i.e., the symbolic expression of the %rax register value) using Z3.

-**Working Directory:** /home/sdasgup3/Github/binary-decompilation_programV_working/x86-semantics/program-veriifcation/popcnt_loop

 The directory structure:
-- **test-spec.k:** The actual specification file, of the un-optimized program, that is fed to the symbolic executor.
+- [test-spec.k](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/test-spec.k): The actual specification file, of the un-optimized program, that is fed to the symbolic executor.
-- **runlog.txt :** The pre-populated output of the symbolic executor.
+- [runlog.txt](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/runlog.txt) : The pre-populated output of the symbolic executor.
-- **run.sh     :** Script to run the symbolic executor.
+- [run.sh](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/run.sh)     : Script to run the symbolic executor.
-- **test.z3    :** The z3 query that need to be solved in order to check the equivalence between the un-optimized and optimized programs.
+- [test.z3](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/popcnt_loop/test.z3)    : The z3 query that need to be solved in order to check the equivalence between the un-optimized and optimized programs.

 #### Interpretation of the runlog.txt
 1. At line number 8710 of runlog.txt, we obtain the K expression representing the symbolic output stored in %rax for the un-optimized program.